 Older adults often are admitted into nursing homes for a variety of reasons which I list below.
-But what I want to stress is that this type of placement is often the last resort for the senior and / or their family.
+But what I want to stress is that this type of placement is often the last resort for the senior and / or their adult children.

-Nursing homes are often the last resort for many elderly and their families (if they have any).
-There are multiple care options that can be considered such as in home care, assisted living, villages, residential care homes, moving in with a friend or family member.
+There are multiple care options that can be considered such as in home care in their own home, an assisted living facility, villages, residential care homes, moving in with a friend or family member.

 What I want to stress to you is that there are options available.
-For anyone growing older – I want to stress the importance of pre-planning and looking into these options to make a decision (as best as you can) before you HAVE to make the decision.
+For anyone growing older – I want to stress the importance of pre-planning and looking into these options to make a decision (as best as you can) before you HAVE to make this important decision.